 D. Justin Coates

 I'm a professor of philosophy at the University of Houston, where I've been since 2013.
+I serve as the director of graduate studies for our MA program.
+I am also a faculty affiliate in the Elizabeth D. Rockwell Center for Ethics and Leadership.

 My research focuses on the normative dimensions of human agency, with a particular eye towards understanding the nature and ethics of blame, our status as morally responsibility agents, and the proper roles for wholeheartedness and ambivalence in a well-lived human life.